hdm/ruby-mtbl/README.md

-ruby interface to the library
+ruby interface to the mtbl library
 ====================================

 Introduction